16 Learning Resources to Study the Total Solar Eclipse

 • Eclipses and Seasons.
 Encourage engagement and solidify learning objectives with Legends of Learning’s seven games about eclipses and seasons.
 If wishing to cross into other science subjects, look at the “The Sun, Moon, and Stars: Patterns of Apparent Motion” games, as well as “Our Solar System.”

 • JavaScript Solar Eclipse Explorer.
-Eclipses are historical events, and this web-based calculator provides data not only on past eclipses but also future ones.
+Eclipses are historical events, and this web-based calculator provides data not only on past eclipses but also on future ones.

 • NASA’s Extremely Accurate Map for August’s Total Solar Eclipse.
 Use this tool to combine geography and science.
-Students can use the tool to identify the best states for solar-eclipse watching on August 21, 2017.
+Students can use the tool to identify the best states for solar eclipse watching on August 21, 2017.

 • SpaceMath.
 Show students how mathematics applies to real-world scientific studies with this in-depth resource from NASA.
 The page features numerous math activities designed to present eclipses and astronomy in a “different light.”

 • THE GREAT AMERICAN ECLIPSE.
-With this resource, your classroom can watch the total solar eclipse in real time.
+With this resource, your classroom can watch the total solar eclipse in real-time.
 Discover’s Science Channel will cover the eclipse as it happens, then follow up with a one-hour special during primetime.

 • Total Solar Eclipse Animation.
 Prepare students for the eclipse launch date with PBS NOVA’s animation.
 For additional classroom resources, check out PBS’ toolkit, webinar, and videos.